 Other ways to say: Bad act, mean action

-Fun Fact/Origin: “Deed” means action, and “dirty” makes it sneaky or wrong
+Fun Fact/Origin: “Deed” means action.
+Putting “dirty” in front makes it feel wrong or sneaky.

 20. Dirty hands